Number of regions created by random chords in the circle: Introduction

 \subsection{Literature review}

 Geometric probability has an old history starting $17^{th}$ century \cite{kalousova2011origins}.
 However, we usually consider Buffon to be the starter for geometric probability in $18^{th}$ century, who raised the ``Buffon's Needle Problem " \cite{buffon1777essai}.
 We focus on one of the branches in geometric probability called the random chord.
 One of the most famous problem about random chords is the Bertrand paradox \cite{bertrand1889calcul}.
 It asks what is the probability for a random chord in a unit circle to have a length larger than $\sqrt{3}$.
-Then in 1964, David and Fix started to investigate random chords rigorously to study the random mechanism of chromosomes in cell \cite{david1964intersections}, where five randomization models are described.
+Then in 1964, David and Fix started to investigate random chords rigorously to study random mechanism of chromosomes in cell \cite{david1964intersections}, where five randomization models are described.
 The result is repeated in the book $\textit{Geometric Probability}$ \cite{solomon1978geometric}, from where we will borrow the definitions for our problem.

 Consider the unit circle.
 A chord can be identified by two parameters, the distance from the origin and the direction of the chord with respect to the origin.
-A random chord is given by the model that we use the half the angle subtended by the chord ($\theta$, as shown in Figure 1) to measure the distance from the origin and use the position of the left endpoint from the perspective of the origin (shown as the point $C$ in Figure 1) to measure direction.
+To create a random chord, we use the half the angle subtended by the chord ($\theta$, as shown in Figure 1) to measure the distance from the origin and use the position of the left endpoint from the perspective of the origin (shown as the point $C$ in Figure 1) to measure direction.
 We assume $\theta$ is a continuous random variable with a probability density function $f$ (we call it distance distribution) in domain $[0,\frac{\pi}{2}]$, and the left endpoint is uniformly distributed on the circumference of the circle, and they are independent.
 With these two parameters, we can define every chord in the circle.

 This paper focus on the number of regions in the circle created by those random chords.
 After drawing $n$ chords, the unit disc is partitioned into disjoint regions through which no chord passes.
 For example, if no chord is drawn, there is only one region, which is the area enclosed by the circle.
 After drawing one random chord, the circle is cut into two parts and there are two regions.
 If two random chords are drawn, there will be two cases.
 If the two chords have an intersection, there will be 4 regions.
 On the other hand, if the two chords have no intersection, there will only be 3 regions.
 Our question is the distribution of the number of regions after drawing $n$ random chords when $n$ is large.
 For example, in Figure 2, 4 chords are drawn and there are 8 regions in the circle.